danieljin47/covid19viz/README.md

 # covid19viz
-Geovisualization dashboard of COVID cases
+Geovisualization dashboard of COVID cases using covid19api